quynhdinh/quynhdinh.github.io/_posts/2023-09-25-effective-cpp.md

 #### Chapter 4.
 Designs and Declarations
 - [ ] 18: Make interfaces easy to use correctly and hard to use incorrectly
 - [ ] 19: Treat class design as type design
-- [ ] 20: Prefer pass-by-reference-to-const to pass-by-value
+- [x] 20: Prefer pass-by-reference-to-const to pass-by-value

+If you don't intent to modify parameter pass
 - [ ] 21: Don't try to return a reference when you must return an object
 - [ ] 22: Declare data members private
 - [ ] 23: Prefer non-member non-friend functions to member functions